Savoring The Good®

 Thai Iced Tea Recipe.
 Easy, Homemade, Refreshing

-1. Bring the water to a rolling boil and turn off the heat.
+1. Bring 6 cups of water to a rolling boil in a medium saucepan.

-2. Steep the tea bags and spices in the boiled water for 15 minutes.
+3. Steep the tea and spices for 15 minutes, allowing the flavors to infuse.

 Easy Thai Iced Tea Recipe